codaxy/tdo/README.md

 - How do I know which element is which in CSS?
     - Sorry, but for now you will have to use inspect page, it is a hackable to-do list afterall, isn't it?

 - Is there a way i can save my tasks?
     - Yes!
-You can register in the upper part by clicking SignIn.
-It will also save your CSS.
+You can register in the upper part by clicking [SignIn](https://tdo.cxjs.io/signIn).
+It will also save your CSS code.

 **Built using [CxJS](https://cxjs.io)**